-(It’s recommend you go through the Diversity in the Body of Christ lesson prior to this one.)
+(It’s recommend you go through the The Purpose of Spiritual Gifts lesson prior to this one.)

 Administration (1 Corinthians 12:28) With this gift the Holy Spirit enables certain Christians to organize, direct, and implement plans to lead others in the various ministries of the body of Christ.
 Those with this gift help others accomplish their goals.